Considering the importance of the rope in climbing, it’s surprising how little most climbers understand their construction and ratings.

 Any visible damage or alteration to the rope from sheath slippage should be treated with caution and cut from the rope or retire the rope completely.

 While length, diameter and weight per meter of the rope are self-explanatory markings, they are helpful to let us know what category and preferred use to put a rope into.

 So what rope should you buy then?

-A low price doesnt mean low quality, it could just mean less options to use it.
+A low price doesn’t mean low quality, it could just mean fewer options to use it.